-- The provisions of the REACH Regulation as ECHA's founding legal act; - Article 70 of the EU General Financial Regulation - The ECHA Financial Regulation which was adopted on the basis of a Commission framework
+- The provisions of the REACH Regulation as ECHA's founding legal act; - Article 70 of the EU General Financial Regulation - The ECHA Financial Regulation which was adopted on the basis of a Commission framework Regulation for the decentralised regulatory agencies43

-&lt;sup>34 See Article 49 of the ECHA Financial Regulation (MB/29/2019).
+37 See Article 49 of the ECHA Financial Regulation (MB/29/2019).

-&lt;sup>35 See Mission Charter of the Internal Audit Capability as approved by the Management Board (MB/49/2017) and Article 80 of the ECHA Financial Regulation (MB/29/2019).
+38 See Mission Charter of the Internal Audit Capability as approved by the Management Board (MB/49/2017) and Article 80 of the ECHA Financial Regulation (MB/29/2019).

-&lt;sup>36 See Article 84(1) of ECHA Financial Regulation and Article 208 of the EU General Financial Regulation.
+39 See Article 84(1) of ECHA Financial Regulation and Article 208 of the EU General Financial Regulation.

-&lt;sup>37 See REACH article 89 and MB/17/2007.
+40 See REACH article 89 and MB/17/2007.

-&lt;sup>38 See MB/36/2018.
+41 See MB/36/2018.

-&lt;sup>39 The Commission is formally entrusted with the responsibility to warn the European Parliament and Council in case "it has serious reasons for concern that an agency's Management Board is about to take decisions which may not comply with the mandate of the agency, may violate EU law or be in manifest contradiction with EU policy objectives".
+$^{^{42}}$ The Commission is formally entrusted with the responsibility to warn the European Parliament and Council in case "it has serious reasons for concern that an agency's Management Board is about to take decisions which may not comply with the mandate of the agency, may violate EU law or be in manifest contradiction with EU policy objectives".